-RV Internet Option Three: RV WiFi
+RV internet option three: RV WiFi

 The next option is WiFi.
 These are networks that you’ll find at RV parks, rest stops, and other public locations.

-WiFi Advantages and Disadvantages
+WiFi advantages and disadvantages

 The biggest advantage of RV WiFi is that it is easy and cheap.
 Simply sign in to the WiFi network, and you’re connected.

 The downside is that you need to be at a place that offers WiFi.
 Though many RV parks offer this nowadays, it certainly isn’t standard.
 You also need to be close to a router or purchase a signal booster.
 Walking a few steps away from the RV park can leave you disconnected.
-Additionally, connection may not be great, especially in the afternoons and at night when everyone is trying to get online.
+Additionally, the connection may not be great, especially in the afternoons and at night when everyone is trying to get online.
 It is the most unreliable option, but great for those on a budget who don’t really plan on using the internet too much on the road.

-WiFi is the best option for those who don’t plan on needing internet connection at all times wherever they go.
+WiFi is the best option for those who don’t plan on needing an internet connection at all times wherever they go.

 You might come across some parks that offer cable or DSL internet.
 This type of internet is wired using telephone lines or fiber optic cable and is what you’ll find in most households.
 Because you need the physical cable, it is not available in too many places.